Lucsantosg/dedicated/index.md

 Figure 2.
 Incident response process

 Depending on the issue, you, IBM, or both of you work together to fix the issue.
 If you have a question regarding the incident, or if you need an IBM representative to help you resolve the issue, then you can open a support ticket.
-For information about how to contact support, see [Contacting support](/docs/support/index.html#contacting-bluemix-support-local).
+For information about how to contact support, see [Contacting support](/docs/support/index.html#contacting-bluemix-support-dedicated-local).

 **Note**: Severity 1 support tickets are monitored 24 hours a day, 7 days a week.
 Other tickets are processed from Sunday 10:00 pm GMT through Saturday 12:00 am GMT.
-For more information about severity of support tickets and working with support, see <a href="/docs/support/index.html#contacting-bluemix-support-local">Contacting support</a>.
+For more information about severity of support tickets and working with support, see <a href="/docs/support/index.html#contacting-bluemix-support-dedicated-local">Contacting support</a>.

 ## Disaster recovery for {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #dr}

-Disaster recovery for {{site.data.keyword.Bluemix_short}} Dedicated can be set up similarly to the way that it works when you use {{site.data.keyword.Bluemix_short}} Public. {{site.data.keyword.Bluemix_short}} Public provides a continuously available platform for innovation with multiple fail-safe measures to ensure that your orgs, spaces, and apps are always available.
+Disaster recovery for {{site.data.keyword.Bluemix_dedicated_notm}} can be set up similarly to the way that it works when you use {{site.data.keyword.Bluemix_short}} Public. {{site.data.keyword.Bluemix_short}} Public provides a continuously available platform for innovation with multiple fail-safe measures to ensure that your orgs, spaces, and apps are always available.
 Deploying apps to multiple geographic regions enables continuous availability that protects against unplanned, simultaneous loss of multiple hardware or software components, or the loss of an entire data center, so that even in the event of a natural disaster in one geographic location, your distributed {{site.data.keyword.Bluemix_notm}} Public app instances in alternate geographic locations will be available.
 {: shortdesc}

-Disaster recovery for {{site.data.keyword.Bluemix_short}} Dedicated is made possible through continuous availability for your apps, the inherent high availability of the platform, and the ability to restore your instance in the event of a failure.
+Disaster recovery for {{site.data.keyword.Bluemix_dedicated_notm}} is made possible through continuous availability for your apps, the inherent high availability of the platform, and the ability to restore your instance in the event of a failure.
 You are responsible for enabling continuous availability of your apps by deploying to multiple regions.
 High availability is built in at the platform level through  technologies included in Cloud Foundry and other components.
 And, you can work together with IBM to ensure your data is properly backed up in the case that you need to restore your instance at any time.

 ### Enabling continuous availability for {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #enabling}